SimonFJ20/courses/compiler/chapter_4.md

 }
 ```

 Add operation (`+`) is straight forward.
 Evaluate the left expressions, evaluate the right expressions and return a value with the result of adding left and right.
 Addition should work on integers and strings.
-Add string two strings results in a new string consisting of the left and right values concatonated.
+Adding two strings results in a new string consisting of the left and right values concatenated.

 The equality operator (`==`) is a bit more complicated.
 It only results in values of type bool.
 You should be able to check if any value is null.
 Otherwise, comparison should only be allowed on two values of same type.